 We turn again our attention to the helium atom.
 It was assumed that the two electrons were both in the 1s state.
 This fulfills the Pauli exclusion principle as the two electrons in the ground state have different intrinsic spin.
 However, the wave-functions we used above were not antisymmetric with respect to interchange of the different electrons.
 This is not totally true as we only included the spatial part of the wave function.
-For the helium ground state the spatial part of the wave function is symmetric and the spin part is antisymmetric.
+For the helium ground state the spatial part of the wave function is symmetric.
 The product is therefore antisymmetric as well.
 The Slater-determinant consists of single-particle spin-orbitals; joint spin-space states of the electrons and similarly